pulumi/docs/pulumi-hugo/themes/default/content/ai/_index.md

 1. Deploy with `pulumi up`

+Note: Submissions and results may be used to improve Pulumi AI.

 ## Try the CLI {#cli}

 When you're ready to go further, [try the Pulumi AI CLI](https://github.com/pulumi/pulumi-ai), which lets you build cloud infrastructure interactively in real time.

 ### Create an Issue {#issue}

 Notice a bug or have a feature request?
-Please open an issue in our <a href="https://github.com/pulumi/pulumi-ai/issues" target="_blank">GitHub repo!</a>
+Open an issue <a href="https://github.com/pulumi/pulumi-ai/issues" target="_blank">on GitHub</a>!